lenstronomy/lenstronomy/PUBLISHED.rst

 * A local baseline of the black hole mass scaling relations for active galaxies.
 IV.
 Correlations between MBH and host galaxy σ, stellar mass, and luminosity; `Bennert et al. 2021 <https://arxiv.org/abs/2101.10355>`_
     *Detailed measurement of galaxy morphology, decomposing in spheroid, disk and bar, and central AGN*

+* The Sizes of Quasar Host Galaxies with the Hyper Suprime-Cam Subaru Strategic Program; `Li et al. 2021 <https://arxiv.org/abs/2105.06568>`_
+    *Quasar-host decomposition of 5000 SDSS quasars*